 You can also refer to your Challenge Briefing Pack for additional advice on how to ensure you stay safe while you are away.

-Although (except in the case of Kilimanjaro) there will not always be a doctor taking part on your challenge, all guides are trained in emergency response and wilderness first aid.
+Although (with the exception of our Kilimanjaro Trek) there will not always be a doctor taking part on your challenge, all guides are trained in emergency response and wilderness first aid.

 All of our guides also carry a comprehensive first aid kit at all times.